 All the information is conveniently located on our website.
-If after you read though our published information, you still have questions, please contact the Office of International Activities at email@example.com.
+If after you read through our published information, you still have questions, please contact the Office of International Activities at email@example.com.

-The OIA works with the IVS Program, which is exclusively for current final year students.
-Observerships are handled by the individual clinical departments.
-Here is a link regarding visitors/observers at UNC Hospitals: http://www.unchealthcare.org/site/volunteers/Shadow.html
+The OIA works with the IVS Program, which is exclusively for current, enrolled final year students.

 Unfortunately, at this time we cannot offer IVS scholarships.
 All funds are expected to be paid in full through individual resources or home school institutions.